radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/06-security.md

 1. From the Main Control Panel > Settings Tab > Security section > Access Control sub-section, select the Enable ACI checkbox on the right side in the Authorization section and click **Save**.

-2. In the Access Control section, select root.
+1. In the Access Control section, select root.

 >[!note]
 >Although there is not an absolute requirement, it is generally recommended to define all your access controls at the root level so you can come back to this single level and see all configured access controls across the entire virtual namespace.

+1. To set the maximum number of entries displayed under a branch, enter a value in the Size Limit field and click Refresh.
+This step is optional.

-3. Click **Add**.
+1. Click **Add**.
 The Edit ACI pane is displayed.

->[!note]
->The Target Scope pull-down menu value defaults to subtree, and the Target Attributes value defaults to All.
+>[!note] The Target Scope pull-down menu value defaults to subtree, and the Target Attributes value defaults to All.

-4. Enter an ACI description.
+1. Enter an ACI description.

-5. Click **Choose** to navigate to the target DN.
+1. Click **Choose** to navigate to the target DN.

-6. In the Target Scope drop-down list, select base, onelevel or subtree.
+1. In the Target Scope drop-down list, select base, onelevel or subtree.

-7. In the Target Filter, enter an applicable LDAP filter to narrow the entries affected by the access control rule.
+1. In the Target Filter, enter an applicable LDAP filter to narrow the entries affected by the access control rule.
 This step is optional.

-8. For the Target Attributes, select either “equal to” (=) or “not equal to” (!=) from the drop-down list.
+1. For the Target Attributes, select either “equal to” (=) or “not equal to” (!=) from the drop-down list.
 Then choose to either have the access rule apply to “all” or “custom”.
 If custom is selected, click SELECT to narrow the list.

     If you choose custom, and your attribute doesn’t appear in the list, you must update the RadiantOne LDAP schema appropriately before setting the ACI.
 For details on this, please see [Extending RadiantOne LDAP Schema](07-directory-schema#extending-the-radiantone-ldap-schema).
 After the schema has been updated, go back to the Settings tab > Security section > Access Controls sub-section and follow the steps mentioned above to add the custom attribute list.

-9. In the Permissions section, select either to allow or deny.
+1. In the Permissions section, select either to allow or deny.

-10. Select the [operations](06-security#operations) that you want allowed or denied.
+1. Select the [operations](06-security#operations) that you want allowed or denied.

-11. In the Authentication Context section, configure bind rules as needed.
+1. In the Authentication Context section, configure bind rules as needed.

-12. In the Apply to section, select the [subjects](06-security#subjects) that will be allowed or denied access.
+1. In the Apply to section, select the [subjects](06-security#subjects) that will be allowed or denied access.

     To assign users, groups or users associated in a specific tree/branch, click **LDAP SEARCH**.